Hi All -

 I also installed a URC RF dimmer finally for lighting control.
 I need to swing by Home Depot to get a matching wall-plate - this one is slightly darker than the URC dimmer is.

 I've moved my handmade cables to the living room and am now using Cardas Clear Light cables.
 I met the Cardas folks at a show last year and they offered some cables and jumpers to try.
 So far no complains whatsoever - a solid, well built cable.
+This pic is with my old B&W 805D's (and before we re-stained the floors).

 Other vital stats: The room is about 13' deep- with the couch and the screen separation from the wall, my screen is a perfect THX recommended 92".
 The room is ~19' in width; the ceilings are about 12' high.
 I'm really happy with how this room is evolving.
 Looking at an amp change possibly this winter.
 Will post if that happens.